breyerjs/jacksonbreyer/posts/close-enough.md

 So that's the second thing wrong with my example estimate.
 In addition to being impossibly precise (emphasis on "impossible"), I didn't consider how precise I actually needed to be.

 These days, I like to start by asking: "how _imprecise_ can I be for this estimate?"
-In many cases, what I'm estimating just needs an "order of days/months/years" estimate.
-Or to round costs to the nearest X order of magnitude.
+In many cases, that means to the nearest order of magnitude, or identifying if it will take days, months, or years.

 Following that approach, I can be far more accurate.
-And what's more: I still get all the benefits while avoiding the many-flavored stresses of false-precision.
+And what's more: I can avoid the many-flavored stresses of false-precision.